 Clos Romanile Vineyards, Terroir, Grapes, Winemaking

 The terroir is clay and limestone soils.
 The vines are old, with an average age of 30 years.
 The vineyard is planted to a vine density of 8,000 vines per hectare.
 That is a very high density for the Right Bank.
-Most of the vineyard farming is organic and includes using horses to aerate the soil.
+Most of the vineyard farming is organic.
+They also use horses for plowing, which helps to aerate the soil.

 In a sign of their true commitment to producing the best quality wine possible, for a vineyard that is only one hectare, the estate even makes a second wine, Galaxies 2 Romanile.